 _________________________________

-(Click 0n all photographs to enlarge)
+(Click 0n photographs to enlarge)

-The Sanctuary mural figures were carefully restored to their original condition and the background structure was added in 2000.
+The altar mural is a copy of a painting by the renown artist Karoly Lotz, the Prince of Hungarian Artists.
+The Sanctuary mural figures were carefully restored to their original condition and the background structure was added in 2000 in accordance with the original painting.

+A larger view of the altar and mural painting (right) reveals the three stained glass windows located above the altar dating from 1932 (see below).
 The original mural figures were painted by Italian artist Joseph Natale.

-A larger view of the Altar and mural painting (right) reveals the three stained glass windows located above the Altar dating from 1932 (see below).
-The Altar mural is copy of a painting by the renown European Artist Karoly Lotz, the Prince of Hungarian Artists.

 .